arturogonzalezm/energy_price_and_demand_forecast/README.md

 5. **Data Uses**: The insights derived from our data processing can be used by market participants for the same purposes that AEMO provides this data: to inform bidding strategies, investment decisions, and policy making.

-Understanding AEMO's role as a wholesale market operator provides crucial context for interpreting and analyzing the price and demand data in our project.
+Understanding AEMO's role as a wholesale market operator provides crucial context for interpreting and analysing the price and demand data in our project.
 It helps explain why this data is structured the way it is, and why it's so valuable for various stakeholders in the Australian energy sector.

 ## Data Structure